marisolpalmero/entitlement-inventory/draft-mcd-ivy-entitlement-inventory.md

 {::boilerplate bcp14-tagged}

-* TBU Open Issue for the IVY WG, to include:
+* ToBeUpdated(TBU) Open Issue for the IVY WG, to include:

-(Update Glossary for Network Inventory draft.
-We need at least formal definitions of "capability" and "entitlement")
+<<Update Glossary under  Network Inventory draft, {{!I.D.draft-ietf-ivy-network-inventory-yang}}.
+We need at least formal definitions of "capability" and "entitlement".>>

 - Capability: A function or resource that a network element can support or execute.
 - Entitlement: A right granted to a holder (organization or user) to access or activate specific capabilities under defined conditions.

 # Modeling Capabilities and Entitlements

 The model describes how to represent capabilities and the entitlements that enable them across inventoried assets.
-Capabilities describe what a device can do.
+Capabilities describe what a device may do.
 Entitlements indicate whether those capabilities are allowed and under what conditions.

 In deployments where entitlements are directly associated with specific network elements, the devices themselves may expose entitlement information.
 Alternatively, some environments may rely on a centralized license server that maintains the entitlements of an organization.
 By querying the list of capabilities and entitlements, along with their associated metadata, a NETCONF or RESTCONF client can retrieve essential inventory details about what capabilities are available and which entitlements are currently in place.